-All CYS employees are child advocates and staff are mandated to report any suspected child abuse or neglect immediately.
+As child advocates, staff are mandated to report any suspected child abuse or neglect immediately.
 As a parent and adult concerned about children, you may also report any suspected child abuse or neglect to the Family Advocacy Program (FAP) or to the DoD Child Abuse & Neglect Hotline.
 Those phone numbers are: